grigoart/js-canvas-engine/README.md

 	This startTimer()
 }

+# Every object, that extends ObjectWidthHashCode will have own hashCode
+#
+class ObjectWidthHashCode {
+	String hashCode
+}

-# abstract class representing shape.
+# Abstract class representing shape.
-# Provide functions intersects and contains(shapeT) to determine(shapeT),
+# Provide functions intersects(shapeT) and contains(shapeT) to say,
-# if this shape intersects or contains <shapeT>
+# if <this> shape intersects or contains <shapeT>
 #
 abstract class Shape extends ObjectWidthHashCode {
 	Boolean intersects(Shape shape)